Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Vector-valued analysis and weighted inequalities

 \section{Vector-valued analysis and weighted inequalities}

 Vector-valued analysis arising out of Littlewood--Paley theory brings a new flexibility of perspective.
 In short, instead of considering scalar-valued operators $T$, we consider operators taking possibly vector-valued inputs to possibly vector-valued outputs.
 The whole machinery of singular integral operators adapts readily to this situation.
-As we have seen above, Littlewood--Paley theory neatly fits this paradigm, (in which case the domain consists of scalar-valued functions and the codomain of Hilbert-space-valued functions).
+As we have seen above, Littlewood--Paley theory neatly fits this paradigm, (in which case the domain consists of scalar-valued functions and the codomain of Hilbert space-valued functions).
 The Marcinkiewicz--Zygmund result saying that any bounded linear operator on $L^p$ automatically extends to a bounded linear operator on $L^p(\ell^2)$ with the same norm is an early example of the vector-valued philosophy.
-Apart from anything else, vector-valued inequalities form an essential part of the working toolkit of modern Fourier analysis.
-There is nothing limiting us to considering only Hilbert spaces for our vectors, and indeed when considering general Banach spaces, properties such as UMD (unconditional martingale differences) turn out to play a key role (for example, the Hilbert transform is bounded on $L^p$ with values in a Banach space $X$ if and only if $X$ is UMD, see \cite{Bourg1}).
+Apart from anything else, vector-valued inequalities now form an essential part of the working toolkit of modern Fourier analysis.
+There is nothing limiting us to considering only Hilbert spaces for our vectors, and indeed when considering general Banach spaces, properties such as UMD (unconditional martingale differences) turn out to play a key role (for example, the Hilbert transform is bounded on $L^p$ with values in a Banach space $X$ if and only if $X$ is UMD, see \cite{Bourg1}, and Littlewood--Paley inequalities are valid in $L^P(X)$ spaces if and only if $X$ is UMD, see \cite{MR752501}).

 Keeping things down to earth, however, suppose that we have a family of operators $T_j$ satisfying

 where $w \mapsto \mathcal{M}w$ is some (possibly non-linear) non-negative operator which is bounded on $L^r$.
 (We saw this above as \eqref{eq:unif}.)
 Then a very simple argument using H\"older's inequality shows us that we have